Skip to main content

 View Answer:

-Interview Response: The optional chaining operator is safe to access nested object properties, even if an intermediate property does not exist.
+Interview Response: The optional chaining operator is a safe way to access nested object properties, even if an intermediate property does not exist.

 Code Example: